-5. Dependent enrollment
+6. Dependent enrollment

-To enroll an eligible dependent, the employee must include the dependent's information on the form and provide the required document(s) as proof of the dependent's eligibility.
-A dependent must be enrolled in the same health plan coverage as the subscriber.
+To enroll an eligible dependent, the employee must include the dependent's information online using Benefits 24/7 (once available) or on the applicable enrollment form and provide the required document(s) as proof of the dependent's eligibility.
 The dependent will not be enrolled in PEBB health plan coverage if the PEBB Program or the employing agency is unable to verify their eligibility within the PEBB Program enrollment timelines.

-6. National Medical Support Notice (NMSN).
+7. National Medical Support Notice (NMSN).